faradayfury/garden/_notes/Re-designing Devfolio's Hackathon Application Flow/Re-Designing Devfolio's Hackathon Application Flow.md

 We started iterating to figure out how a new user interface built around our hypothesis of providing our users a visual map of all the sections at the start, i was instantly reminded of the first screen a user sees when they click on 'Apply now' (current implementation)

 ![[Pasted image 20250811160315.png]]

-The solution was starring right at my face, i knew instantly what direction i would be taking this into.

 ---